inab/fega-mm/all_collections/_subdomains/2_3_legal_agreement_between_the_federated_ega_node_and_its_users.md

 ---
 layout: default
-title: "[2.3] Legal agreement between the FEGA node and its submitters"
+title: "[2.3] Legal agreement between the FEGA Node and its submitters"
 parent: "2L"
 indicators:
  - indicator: '[2.3.1] Data Processing Agreement (DPA) is available to submitters'